lsc4ss-s22/final-project-congress/README.md

 ## Large-Scale Computing Strategies

-I wish to utilize large scale computing methods to select the issues for the issue-oriented congressional networks to ensure time efficiency, replicability and scalability.
+I wish to utilize large scale computing methods to scrape/clean congressional record and select the issues for the issue-oriented congressional networks to ensure time efficiency, replicability and scalability.

 * In order to extract issue-based networks and prepare them for social network and regression analysis, I need to scrape and clean the Congressional records for 116th Congress from Congress.gov[^3].
 My intended large scale method is **a combination of AWS Lambda and Step functions, or AWS EMR, or Midway cluster**, but I have encountered some difficulties at the moment.
 Therefore, I am doing the scraping and cleaning on my local machine as if for now, and store the result, a dictionary that maps each legislator to all speeches made in the given congressional term(s) by the legislator, to ```AWS s3```.